 I used to love rainy days.
 But today, after noticing the gathering storm clouds, I was not looking forward to spending the day curled in my chair reading a book.
 Those days are long gone.
 This brewing storm made me worried that another storm was coming: that of a bored toddler stuck inside on a rainy day.
 I determined today would be the perfect day to get some toddler crafting going on.
 So I called one of my best friends who has a daughter a few months younger than Fischer and convinced her to join in on our rainy-day fun (maintaining sanity on a rainy day often requires the company of another adult, I’ve found).

 What I love most about toddler craft time is that things don’t always seem to go to plan.
 The Pinterest fails are plenty.
 But, honestly, that’s what makes it so fun.
 Allowing your toddler to get messy and have a sensory experience is probably the highlight of his week!
 And crafting with a friend makes the bloopers even more fun to laugh about later.

-M and J arrived, we spent a few minutes letting the kids work on “sharing” while we caught up on life and then set to work preparing: Kiddos in diapers, floor covered in plastic and paper bags (I ask for paper bags sometimes for this EXACT reason, not kidding) and materials laid out.
-We.Were.Ready.
+When our friends arrived, we spent a few minutes letting the kids work on “sharing” while we caught up on life.
+Then, we got to work preparing for our crafting day.
+We put the kiddos in diapers, covered the floor in plastic and paper bags (I ask for paper bags sometimes for this EXACT reason), and laid our materials out.
+We were ready.

-While I may have started the day with some anxiety and apprehension it turned out way better than I could have imagined.
-Sure, the house looked like a pair of spunky toddlers (a tornado) had been through it, but we made some awesome memories and the kids had a blast.
-AND Fischer slept for 3 hours.
-Turns out that good book and Norah Jones aren’t so much things of the past.
-Boom.
+While I may have started the rainy day with some anxiety and apprehension, our impromptu craft day turned out way better than I could have imagined.
+Sure, the house looked like a pair of spunky toddlers (a tornado) had been through it, but we made some awesome memories, and the kids had a blast.
+Bonus: Fischer took a three-hour nap afterward!